CrowdHailer/eyg-lang/NOTES.md

 - [x] Drag left right
 - [x] Drag up/down
 - [x] create function
+- [ ] holes can be printed as `todo` Red, pattern discard is underscore. all blanks should have a value.
 - [ ] Fix saving changes to strings
 - [ ] Need Blanks in tuple patterns, could just be option types
 - [ ] Record types